dantan96/dotfiles/hypotheses.md

   - 05_or_operators: Added complex OR operations
 - Developed test script to methodically test each variant

-**Resolution Plan**:
+**Next Steps**:
-- Systematically identify which regex patterns cause the problem
+- Continue testing simplified regex patterns to identify exactly which constructs cause issues
-- Simplify complex patterns into multiple simpler ones
-- Avoid problematic combinations of regex features
+- Develop a highlights.scm that avoids problematic patterns

 ### Hypothesis QF2: Apostrophes in Variable Names Causing Regex Issues